What are Evidence Gaps?

 How Can Funding Organizations Use Evidence Gaps?

-Agencies and organizations that fund research can highlight identified evidence gaps as priority areas in their funding announcements.
-The research or evaluation studies, when taken together, may themselves contribute significant information to fill specific gaps.
+Agencies and organizations that fund research and program evaluation can highlight identified evidence gaps as priority areas in their funding announcements.